-Faculty of the MFA program are staff members of Visual Studies Workshop; faculty of The College at Brockport, SUNY; visiting artists who teach classes, workshops, and give critiques; and graduate committee advisors who act as mentors for students working on thesis projects.
+Faculty of the MFA program are staff members of Visual Studies Workshop; faculty of SUNY Brockport; visiting artists who teach classes, workshops, and give critiques; and graduate committee advisors who act as mentors for students working on thesis projects.
 All MFA faculty lead expansive professional lives as artists, critics, historians, and educators and have made extensive contributions to the fields of visual and media arts through exhibitions, publications, screenings, performances, lectures, and administrative organizing.

 Full bios and links are provided for faculty and staff who teach the first semester core workshops in photography, book art, and film and video, as well as those who regularly teach studio critique courses, research seminars, electives, and annually teach Summer Institute workshops.